Home > Benefits > Housing Benefit > Change of circumstances

 Other changes

-These are not full lists.
-If you're not sure, tell us about a change anyway and we will let you know if it affects your Housing Benefit.
+If you’re not sure, tell us about a change anyway and we will let you know if it affects your Housing Benefit or Council Tax Support.

 If you don't tell us about changes straight away